The Québec maritime Blog

 What You Need to Know about Whitecoats (Seal Pups)

-Every winter, hundreds of thousands of whitecoats are born on the ice surrounding the Îles de la Madeleine.
+Every winter, hundreds of thousands of whitecoats are born on the sea ice found in the Gulf of St. Lawrence.
 But what is a whitecoat?
-How and when can you observe these animals?
-Why are they found on this archipelago and not elsewhere?
+Can these creatures be observed in the maritime regions of Québec?
 Keep reading for the answers to these questions and more.

 What is a whitecoat?